ctram/project_timesheet_app/README.md

 Live demo of current build: https://sleepy-tor-5560.herokuapp.com

 Application that keeps track of user's time spent working on different projects.

-== README
+///////// Update later //////

 This README would normally document whatever steps are necessary to get the application up and running.